Reviewed by Oct 05, 2020| Updated on

-The term “Cooling-off” has been used in several contexts across the world.
-It implies to be inactive for any communication or benefits or powers or responsibilities or allows a recess for negotiation between parties for a specified period.
+The term "cooling-off" has been used in several contexts across the world.
+It implies to be inactive for any communication, benefits, powers, or responsibilities or allows a recess for negotiation between parties for a specified period.

 The application of this term has been found across the field of commerce where auditors need to follow a cooling-off period before resuming audit of a particular company in India.
 Banks provide cooling-off periods similar to the moratorium to its borrowers.